This Data Modeling Tutorial explains what is Data Modeling, types of Data Models & comparison of conceptual vs logical vs physical data models:

 The models are not the actual business data but a step towards storing the data in the database.

-The main three types of data models are Conceptual Model, Logical Model, and Physical Model.
+The main three types of data models are the Conceptual Model, Logical Model, and Physical Model.
 The commonly used Data modeling techniques are Hierarchical, Network, Object-oriented, Relational, and Entity-Relationship.
 The techniques help in standardizing the way the data and entities are represented.

 There are many tools available to draw data models like MySQL Workbench, ER/Studio, Erwin Data Modeler, etc.